 Tech Breakout Summit/2021: Under the Hood With Headless WordPress and the Google Cloud Platform

 Performance and scalability are some of the leading drivers of headless adoption for large-scale organizations, but what do those perceived benefits look like close-up?
-Learn from the VPs of Engineering at Google and WP Engine as they discuss how WP Engine’s new solution for Headless WordPress, Atlas, leverages Google Cloud Platform to deliver the next generation of speed and flexibility to WordPress developers.
+Learn from the VPs of Engineering at Google and WP Engine as they discuss how WP Engine’s new solution for Headless WordPress Hosting, Atlas, leverages Google Cloud Platform to deliver the next generation of speed and flexibility to WordPress developers.

 In this session, VP of Engineering at Google, Chen Goldberg, and VP of Engineering at WP Engine Brandon DuRette discuss: